 Generally, it takes 8-12 weeks before you begin to “see” results.
 What type of results you “see” is very individual and depends on your baseline fitness, how hard and how frequently you exercise, and what your goals are.
 More importantly however, you will “feel” the results of exercise almost immediately.
 We try to de-emphasize the obsession with the visual results, and pay more attention to all of the other crucial aspects of what exercise can do for you like increase your energy, reduce stress levels and improve your strength.

-All Personal Trainers at Iron Performance Center have at least a four-year university degree in a Health and Fitness related field.
-In addition, all of our trainers are required to have a national certification from either the National Strength and Conditioning Association, the American College of Sports Medicine, or the Canadian Society for Exercise Physiology.
-The university experience combined with one of the national certifications gives our trainers the skills and knowledge necessary to prescribe safe and effective exercises.
+All Personal Trainers and Strength Coaches at Iron Performance Center have at least a four-year university degree in a Health and Fitness related field.
+In addition, all staff are required to have a national certification from either the National Strength and Conditioning Association, the American College of Sports Medicine, or the Canadian Society for Exercise Physiology.
+The university experience combined with one of the national certifications gives our staff the skills and knowledge necessary to prescribe safe and effective exercises.

-Furthermore, our Trainers who work with elite athletes are required to have the National Strength and Conditioning Association’s Certified Strength and Conditioning Specialist (CSCS) designation.
+Furthermore, our Trainers and Coaches who work with elite athletes are required to have the National Strength and Conditioning Association’s Certified Strength and Conditioning Specialist (CSCS) designation.

 Believe it or not, low back pain can actually improve with proper exercise.
 Depending on severity, our staff will design and implement safe and effective exercise programs to help alleviate pain while addressing the root of the issue.
 We recommend consulting your doctor before getting started or seeking physiotherapist recommendation.